gregrhend/gregrhend.github.io/_projects/a_desal-opt.md

 ### Insights:
-1. **<font size="3">Trade-offs & Robustness</font>**: The research found that any increase in the desalination investment typically led to greater system robustness.
+1. **<font size="3">Trade-offs & Robustness:</font>** <font size="3">The research found that any increase in the desalination investment typically led to greater system robustness.
 The most robust solution entailed a 16% hike from the baseline cost.
 On the contrary, the least cost-focused solution recommended a slight decrease in the desalination investment.

-2. **Stakeholder Preferences**: The multicriteria analysis framework is a valuable tool for incorporating stakeholder preferences directly into the decision-making process.
+2. **<font size="3">Stakeholder Preferences:</font>** <font size="3">The multicriteria analysis framework is a valuable tool for incorporating stakeholder preferences directly into the decision-making process.
 By offering a comprehensive view of future scenarios and their outcomes, stakeholders can determine the best decision aligned with their preferences.
-This also simplifies the identification of compromises in case of conflicting stakeholder interests.
+This also simplifies the identification of compromises in case of conflicting stakeholder interests.</font>

-3. **Participatory Modeling & Collaboration**: Emphasizing a collaborative approach, the research advocates for the active involvement of stakeholders during all stages of model development, application, and validation.
-This not only helps in building trust but also encourages future partnerships and co-learning.
+3. **<font size="3">Participatory Modeling & Collaboration:</font>** <font size="3">Emphasizing a collaborative approach, the research advocates for the active involvement of stakeholders during all stages of model development, application, and validation.
+This not only helps in building trust but also encourages future partnerships and co-learning.</font>

-4. **Israel's Success Story**: Israel's emphasis on multi-decadal water system planning, its robust R&D investments, and public-private collaborations in the desalination sector stand out as the key drivers behind its water security achievements.
-This success story offers a practical roadmap for other regions looking to bolster their water management strategies through technologies like desalination.
+4. **<font size="3">Israel's Success Story:</font>** <font size="3">Israel's emphasis on multi-decadal water system planning, its robust R&D investments, and public-private collaborations in the desalination sector stand out as the key drivers behind its water security achievements.
+This success story offers a practical roadmap for other regions looking to bolster their water management strategies through technologies like desalination.</font>

-5. **The Global Context:** With the rising global trend of desalination and increasing climatic extremities that challenge historical patterns, the methodology presented in this research can be adapted worldwide to address water insecurity challenges.
+5. **<font size="3">The Global Context:</font>** <font size="3">With the rising global trend of desalination and increasing climatic extremities that challenge historical patterns, the methodology presented in this research can be adapted worldwide to address water insecurity challenges.</font>

-In conclusion, this work accentuates the promise desalination holds for regional water supplies, especially in extreme conditions.
+<font size="3">In conclusion, this work accentuates the promise desalination holds for regional water supplies, especially in extreme conditions.
 By following a structured approach, as showcased by Israel, regions worldwide can leverage cleaner production technologies to offer cost-effective solutions to the mounting water scarcity challenge.
 </font>

 ### Publications